-Practising to stretch outside your comfort zone grows its area and overcome the fear as the unfamiliar things become familiar and the threat of anxiety is reduced.
+Practicing to stretch outside your comfort zone grows its area and overcome the fear as the unfamiliar things become familiar and the threat of anxiety is reduced.

 Your mental and professional growth needs to face fears of moving beyond the safe and familiar.

 12. Outside the Comfort Zone You End Up Ageing Better

 Ageing well means, stepping out of your comfort zone, to thrive not only to survive.
 As you expand your performance boundaries and accumulate new experiences, it adds up value to your life, imaginations and expertise.
 Lifestyle choices can improve cognitive abilities at any age.

 A study conducted at The University of Texas revealed that leaving the comfort zone helps to preserve the cognitive abilities as we grow older.
 The stimulation process of mental and physical growth is dependent on an active brain.

 Do something out of your comfort zone and you will be surprised to that the real world lies outside your limited thoughts.
 This practice opens the new doors of life for you.

 These new openings lead you to new and better opportunities of life, inspirations and relations.

 Here is a quick recap of 13 Reasons to Step Out of Your comfort zone:

 - To be able to handle the Unexpected